 'The historical detail in all three is exemplary, and each is a cracking good read.'
 Lonely Planet Guides, Florence and Tuscany.

-Sometimes imagination contradicted the facts and I learned to trust it when it happened, because it often - usually - led to remarkable, serendipitous discoveries.
+Sometimes, however, imagination contradicts the facts and I have learned to trust it when it happens, because it often - usually - leads to remarkable, serendipitous discoveries.